MichaelBaker/rspgod/README.md

 * Once you've got your rust .dylib file, you just compile the c program normally.
 All of the loading is handled at runtime. `gcc c.c -o main`

 * `run` is the script that we used to prototype calling between Rust and C
-* `plubin` is the script that we used to compile and test the Postgres Output Decoder
+* `plugin` is the script that we used to compile and test the Postgres Output Decoder